Last updated on August 31st, 2021 at 11:31 am

 In other words, DeLong was looking for data to support her conclusion – let’s dig into birthrate data and make a spurious association with the HPV vaccine while completely ignoring the other dependent variables.
-She just wanted to believe that the HPV vaccine affects pregnancy rates.
+She just wanted to believe that the HPV vaccine causes infertility.
 And science be damned, she was going to manipulate the data in any way, ignoring confounding variables, to get the result she wanted

 Real scientific data from the CDC (pdf) shows that the birthrate for this cohort of women has been dropping steadily since the mid-1990s, over a decade before the HPV vaccine became available in the USA.
 Maybe I missed it, but when I read the article, I found no explanation, because, DeLong employs pseudoscience, not real science, to support her pre-ordained conclusion.
 That’s just pathetic.